 Instructions

-- Spread half of the cake batter into a greased 13×9 pan.
+- Spread half of the cake batter into the greased pan.
 Cover with half of the pecan mixture.
 Spread the remaining batter over the pecan mixture.
 Top with remaining pecan mixture.

 I love butterscotch so this is going on my “to try” list for sure!